persuaded9041/poke-solus-rgb/docs/FEATURES.md

     - A new NPC who lives in a new house behind Celadon Dept. Store.
     - He will trade you back any of your Pokémon, for the purpose of evolving any of the four trade evolutions.
-    - Only a single trade animation will play (not two one after the other).
+    - Only a single trade animation will play (not two back-to-back).
     - Another new NPC, a boy in Pewter City, will hint at the Trader's location.
     - A new sign on Route 8, just outside of Lavender Town, further advertises the Trader's services and location.